johnsturgeon/blog/myblog/_posts/2005-02-22-public-knowledge-leading-a-lawsuit-to-fight-the-broadcast-flag.markdown

 ---
 title: "Public Knowledge leading a lawsuit to fight the Broadcast Flag"
 date: "2005-02-22"
+tags: hdtv
 ---

 With the deadline for the mandatory compliance with the broadcast flag looming, Public Knowledge is [filing a lawsuit](http://www.publicknowledge.org/issues/bfcase) fighting the flag.
 Here are a couple bullet points from their court challenge:

 >
-> The flag’s proponents portray it as a narrow mandate that will only prohibit illegal distribution of digital television content, but in fact it will do much more:
+> 1. The flag’s proponents portray it as a narrow mandate that will only prohibit illegal distribution of digital television content, but in fact it will do much more:
 >
 >
 > 2. the flag will impose significant strictures and constraints on the design of consumer-electronics and computer products — limitations that will diminish interoperability between new products and old ones, and that even pose interoperability problems among new devices; and